Antonio Conte Blasts FA & Says He Will Have To Start His Match Prep For Liverpool On Flight From Azerbaijan

 “To have only one day to rest and prepare for such a big game is not easy.
 I think also it’s not right.
 The English league is very tough.
 There are six top teams who try to fight for the title.
 To create, for the second time in only one and a half months, problems for one team is not right.
 Someone has to help us to underline this strange situation.”

-With qualification out of the way, Chelsea still have one game left to play in the group stage against Atletico Madrid – and in less than two weeks’ time.
-Prior to that, they will have to battle Liverpool, Swansea and Newcastle in Premier League competition.
+With qualification out of the way, Chelsea still have one game left to play in the group stage against Atletico Madrid, and in less than two weeks’ time.
+Prior to that, they will have to battle Liverpool, Swansea, and Newcastle in Premier League competition.

 Things won’t get any easier after that either, with Conte and his men poised to play a whopping 11 matches between now and the end of the year.
-But with the team having sound some form in recent weeks, Blues fans can approach the festive period with reasonable confidence in the manager and his squad.
+But with the team having found some form in recent weeks, Blues fans can approach the festive period with reasonable confidence in the manager and his squad.

 [Featured Image by Francois Nel/Getty Images]